-Since then, it’s been one of the stalwarts of the drivers’ championship.
-The track has come under criticisms of late however, with many stating that the lack of overtaking sections makes for a pretty boring race.
+Since then, it’s been one of the stalwarts of the schedule.
+The track has come under criticism of late however, with many stating that the lack of overtaking sections makes for a pretty boring race.
 But, purists will argue that F1 is as much about strategy as it is overtaking, which has a huge role to play in this race.

 1960’S – THE KING OF MONACO

-Graham Hill was the dominant force throughout the sixties at Monaco and his 5 race wins crowned him the nickname as the “King of Monaco”.
-Hill was able to win his first race in 1963 and from there had been able to dominate several races since then.
-He is still regarded today as one of the best drivers that the track has seen and only Ayrton Senna has managed to top his 5 wins, with 6 in total.
+Graham Hill was the dominant force throughout the sixties at Monaco and his five race wins earned him the nickname as the “King of Monaco”.
+Hill won his first race in 1963, winning his five races in just seven seasons.
+He is still regarded today as one of the best drivers that the track has seen and only Ayrton Senna has managed to top his five wins, with six in total.

 1984 TO 1993 – SENNA & PROST DOMINATE

-Only two drivers won the Monaco Grand Prix between 1984 and 1993, in the form of Ayrton Senna and Alain Prost.
-The pair were at the peak of their powers and whilst Senna came out on top of the battle 6 times, it was often Prost who was pushing him hard to create a piece of history and widely be regarded as two of the best drivers of all time.
+Only two drivers won the Monaco Grand Prix between 1984 and 1993, Ayrton Senna and Alain Prost.
+The pair were at the peak of their powers and whilst Senna came out on top of the battle six times, it was often Prost who was pushing him hard to create a piece of history and widely be regarded as two of the best drivers of all time.

 2006 – QUALIFYING